 Yet I said nothing to my former wife.
 I had not been made aware (men are still not being made aware) of the ways women can oppress men.
 I thought it was my wife’s right to do what she did — go in and out of the workplace as she pleased: work when she was bored at home, quit work when she was bored at the job.
 I had no such right, though my job was both boring and scary.

 Little did I realize that, among other things, my former wife was helping create the gender wage gap that so enrages feminists and the liberal media against men.

 Oh — when my wife said she quit work because she was bored.
 Not true.
-She quit because she knew I had to support her.
+She quit because the law back then required me to support her.
 If she had been single, leaving a job to escape boredom would have been a luxury she could not have afforded.